quantacms/quanta/README.md

 Quanta's Architecture
 ----------------------------------
-Quanta's Architecture is built on PHP7, yet not following the traditional MVC model nor standard PHP design patterns.
+Quanta's Architecture is built on PHP7, using standard design patterns, yet not following the traditional MVC model.

+Quanta uses the follow design patterns:

+### Factory
+All Quanta entities such Nodes, Pages, Templates, Qtags, etc. are constructed and manipulated via static methods implemented in Factory classes.

+### Front Controller
+All requests (excluding static files, that are served directly) are served via the centralized __boot.php__ file.

-Its main characteristics are as follows:
+Quanta's main architectural characteristics are as follows:

 * a 100% file-system based architecture structured on  hierarchical system folders 📁 (no DB or SQL involved).
 * Internal caching and indexation of directories through an internal vocabulary
 * JSON storage of data and metadata
-* 100% Object Oriented PHP
+* Modular, Object Oriented PHP
 * Template engine allowing creation and override individual template for individual or multiple entities
-* qTags: special markup allowing creation of tags that are incapsulated into templates, allowing the creation of complex applications with huge reduction of coding times
 * CSS Grid approach natively supported by qTags
 * Node-level access control (roles, permissions, etc.)
 * Views system